 Visit online course listings to view semester offerings for I25 MILS.

-Students examine the challenges and competencies that are critical for effective leadership.
-Students learn how the personal development of life skills such as cultural understanding, goal setting, time management, mental/physical resiliency, and stress management relate to leadership, officership, and the U.S. Army profession.
-MILS 101C is open to all students, and enrollment does not require a commitment to join the U.S. Army.
-Engineering students may petition Engineering Student Services (Lopata Hall, Room 303) to have 2 units display on their transcripts; however, the units will not count toward their degree program.
+Examine the challenges and competencies that are critical for effective leadership.
+You will learn how the personal development of life skills such as cultural understanding, goal setting, time management, mental/physical resiliency, and stress management relate to leadership, officership, and the Army profession.
+Open to all students and enrollment does not require a commitment to join the US Army.

 Credit 2 units.